Explore with us a city with 2800 years of history!

 This is the title given to tours when clients set the price of the tour.
 We consider it the fairest system and also ensures that our guides give their best service every tour.

 Reservations are not strictly necessary but highly recommended, number of visitors are limited at every tour for quality purposes.
-If you haven’t booked, we strongly recommend arriving to the meeting point at least 15/10 minutes earlier in case the tour fills in.
-If you are a large group of 9 or more you will need to book a private tour.
+If you haven’t booked, we strongly recommend arriving to the meeting point at least 10 minutes earlier.
+If you are a large group of 10 or more people you will need to book a private tour.

 Not really.
 As long as you can take a pleasant walk by our city you can join our Free walking tour.
 Málaga as our tour is quite flat and quite easy.